berickso-tcf/hello-world/README.md

 # hello-world
 A noob's repository

-'Heya, I'm a noob learning how to git
+Heya, I'm a noob learning how to git.